 Quantum computers are generally different from other conventional computers, like computers based on transistors, DNA computers etc. An optical computer can utilize classical superposition of the electromagnetic waves, but sans some particularly quantum mechanical resources, like entanglement, this type of computer has less capability for computational speed-up compared to a quantum computer.

-The potentiality of a quantum computer will allow fragmenting many different cryptographic systems in use at present days.
-In a sense, there would be a polynomial time algorithm to solve the issues.
-Especially, the majority of public key ciphers are built on the difficulty of factoring integers, combining the forms of RSA.
-These are generally using to protect the secure encrypted email, web pages, and various data.
+The potentiality of a quantum computer will allow fragmenting of many different cryptographic systems in use at present days.
+In a sense, there would be a polynomial-time algorithm to solve the issues.
+Especially, the majority of public-key cyphers are built on the difficulty of factoring integers, combining the forms of RSA.
+These are generally using to protect secure encrypted email, web pages, and various data.

 - Will Quantum Computing Change Our World?

 Now, one question certainly comes in mind.
 Why do we need to have this quantum computer?
 In accordance with a report by the Semiconductor Industry Association, users will run out of the power to keep their machines running all around the world by the year 2040.
 Machines that are energy efficient, as well as computers, are increasingly the focus of experts worldwide.

 Even though Rolf William Landauer a renowned German-American physicist calculated the least amount of energy needed for a computer to continue operation, it could take years to decades for this to become a reality.

 Quantum computing is beyond doubt a way to attain energy efficiency.
 Of late Google and some physicists at the University of California, Santa Barbara has given proof of showing that supported quantum bits represent 512 numbers.

 Quantum computing involves subatomic particles that may exist in many different states at the same time, computing can be done using less energy and much faster compared to conventional computers.
 Scientists at NASA had built a quantum computer in the year 2016 that was 100 million times faster compared to a conventional computer.